-- A. The School Board of Sarasota County Curriculum for elementary students is the benchmarks of the Florida State Board adopted Next Generation Sunshine State Standards and Common Core State Standards in language arts, mathematics, science, social studies, physical education/health and the arts. - B. All teachers shall provide instruction that supports student mastery of the Next Generation Sunshine State Standards curriculum.
-Students in K-5 shall have regular study of mathematics, science, language arts, art, music, social studies and physical education.
+- A. The School Board of Sarasota County Curriculum for elementary students is the benchmarks of the Florida State Board adopted Next Generation Sunshine State Standards and Common Core State Standards in language arts, mathematics, science/health, social studies, physical education and the arts. - B. All teachers shall provide instruction that supports student mastery of the Common Core State Standards and the Next Generation Sunshine State Standards curriculum.
+Students in K-5 shall have regular study of mathematics, science/health, language arts, art, music, social studies and physical education.
 Technology skills will be taught in the above subjects.
-All kindergarten teachers shall provide instruction that supports the Common Core State Standards beginning in the 2011-2012 school year.
-All first grade teachers shall provide instruction that supports the Common Core State Standards beginning in the 2012-2013 school year. - C. Each school will offer instruction for English Language Learners that complies with the 1990 LULAC/META Consent Decree and with the Sarasota District ELL/LEP Plan.
+All kindergarten teachers began providing instruction that supports the Common Core State Standards in the 2011-2012 school year.
+All first grade teachers began providing instruction that supports the Common Core State Standards in the 2012-2013 school year.
+Beginning in 2013-2014 students in Grades 2-5 will begin a blended curriculum including both Common Core State Standards and the Next Generation Sunshine State Standards. - C. Each school will offer instruction for English Language Learners that complies with the 1990 LULAC/META Consent Decree and with the Sarasota District ELL/LEP Plan.